 Wild luxury and award-winning design all on a sweeping curve of the Luangwa River.
-The villas offer sweeping views of the river and abundant wildlife happily wander in and out of camp.
+The villas offer sweeping views of the river and abundant wildlife happily wanders in and out of camp.

 Mukul, Emerald Coast of Nicaragua

-A legendary Pacific retreat known for surfing, wellness retreats and yoga centers that is also an intimate getaway for travelers seeking thick jungles and epic stretches of white sands.
+A legendary Pacific retreat known for surfing, wellness retreats and yoga centres that is also an intimate getaway for travellers seeking thick jungles and epic stretches of white sands.